Leonard Cheshire

-Geoffrey Leonard Cheshire, Baron Cheshire, (7 September 1917 – 31 July 1992), was a British Royal Air Force pilot, officer and philanthropist.
+Geoffrey Leonard Cheshire, Baron Cheshire, VC, OM, DSO & Two Bars, DFC (7 September 1917 – 31 July 1992) was a British Royal Air Force pilot, officer and philanthropist.

 Cheshire fought in the Second World War.
 Among the decorations Cheshire received as a pilot was the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
 He was the youngest group captain in the Royal Air Force (RAF) and one of the most highly decorated pilots of the war.

 After the war he founded a nursing home that grew into the charity Leonard Cheshire Disability.
 He became known for his work in conflict resolution.
 In 1991 he was created a life peer in recognition of his charitable work.
 He is under consideration for beatification in the Roman Catholic Church.

 Early life

 A blue plaque marks the house in which he was born in Chester, which at the time was a nursing home for expectant mothers.

 Geoffrey Leonard Cheshire, known as Leonard, was the son of Geoffrey Chevalier Cheshire, a barrister, academic and influential writer on English law.
-His mother Primrose Barstow was from a Scottish Army family and named Leonard after her brother, who died fighting in Kūt in early 1917.
+His mother, Primrose Barstow, was from a Scottish Army family and named Leonard after her brother, who died fighting in Kūt in early 1917.
 Leonard had one younger brother, Christopher Cheshire, also a wartime bomber pilot.
 Cheshire was born in Hoole, Chester, where his paternal grandparents lived, but was brought up at his parents' home near Oxford.
-Cheshire was educated at the Dragon School in Oxford, Stowe School where he was head of Chatham House, and Merton College, Oxford.
+Cheshire was educated at the Dragon School in Oxford, Stowe School and Merton College, Oxford.

 At Stowe he was taught English by the writer T. H. White, but he was adamant in later years that he never flew with him.
 At school, Leonard excelled at lawn tennis, becoming Captain and showed an aptitude for languages and an interest in reading and natural history.
 At the end of his final Easter term 1936, his father arranged for him a stay in Germany with the family of Ludwig von Reuter in Potsdam and while there, witnessed an Adolf Hitler rally.
 Cheshire caused considerable offence by pointedly refusing to give the Nazi salute.
 Most of his time was spent with von Reuter's three sons, cycling, swimming and visiting Berlin and other cities.
 An early love of motorcar racing was fostered by trips to the Nürburgring and he entered a local tennis tournament, which he nearly won.

 He entered Merton College at the University of Oxford in 1936 and joined Oxford University Air Squadron the following month.
 His closest university friends were Jack Randle and Peter Higgs who both followed him into war; Jack was awarded the VC posthumously in 1944 for bravery in the Battle of Kohima that year, and Peter was the first RAF fighter pilot to be lost in combat during the Battle of Britain.